FabioChiodini/ProjectSpawnSwarmtc/README.md

 Then you need to perform these configurations in the /home/ec2-user/Cloud1 file:

-- Populate the configuration file with your account details
+- Populate the configuration file with your GCE account details
 - Enable the flag to provision to GCE
 - Indicate a number of VMs to provision to GCE